 If these tiny tasks are impossible for you to start this year, I have a solution for you.
 Visit your local Farmers’ Markets and they will have in-season produce, fruits, meat, honey, maple syrup and so much more!

-So get busy, set aside some time and “eat local”!
+So get busy, set aside some time eat better.

 Food first- recipe second.
 Buying foods that are grown local and in-season is the best way to kick-start eating local!
 Utilizing old recipes to suit the season is one way to simplify your cooking.
 A really tasty soup recipe that calls for potatoes and broccoli can be turned into a butternut and apple soup by simply changing the main ingredients when butternut squash is in-season.

 Seasonal cooking is not new.
 My grandmother spent several years teaching me how to buy and cook seasonally.
 It was definitely tastier and so much more affordable.
 Well over 50 years ago, this was the only way families ate.
 We did not have access to foods from around the globe 365 days a year.
 We also did not see as much processed and packaged foods either.
 And fast food was at the early stages of it’s existence.
 Cooking at home was how families ate.
 Together.

 Always remember.
 Lamb, chicken, pork and beef are all seasonal foods if grown and raised properly on a smaller scale.
 Eggs are always available close to home by a local farmer year round.
 So when thinking about tweaking recipes to suit what is in-season, think about all food groups, not just fruits and vegetables.

 Having a daughter with several food allergies from birth has taught me to appreciate what we have locally in our communities.
-Local community farmers’ are in need of support all across Canada and the United States and with our need to eat more sustainably, healthier food we can make a difference for our future food for us and our children by choosing to support them by “eating local”!
+Local community farmers’ are in need of support all across Canada and the United States and with our need to eat more sustainably, healthier food we can make a difference for our future food for us and our children by choosing to support local.